celestiaorg/docs/docs/nodes/validator-node.md

   [celestia-app.md](https://github.com/celestiaorg/networks/celestia-app.md)
   for installation.

-You need to have the trusted server to initialize the Validator-Bridge Node.
+You need to have the trusted server to initialize the Validator Node.
 You can use `http://localhost:26657` for your local run of `celestia-app`.
 The trusted hash is an optional flag and does not need to be used.
 If you are not passing it, the Bridge Node will just sync from the beginning,